 The primary role of the School Health Nurse is to support student health care.

-The services of the School Health Nurse include a combination of individual health consultations and examinations or small group health consultations, examinations and health promotion teaching.
-She is also available for school clinical triage with the school counselors.
+Two Health Visitors from Københavns Kommune are assigned to our school two days a week.
+The services of the Health Visitors include a combination of individual health consultations and examinations or small group health consultations, examinations and health promotion teaching.

 During the health consultations, health issues relevant to both the individual child and/or the group will be addressed.
 Topical subjects relevant to the age group will be explored and the child's own experience of wellbeing, health and health habits.
 These consultation sessions will take place individually or in small groups.

-The School Health Nurse, in co-operation with the teachers, will participate in teaching subjects related to health and well-being.
-Her teaching will include talks about Health and Health Promotion issues such as: The Body and its Development, Nutrition and Exercise, Puberty, Sexuality and Smoking.
+The Health Visitor, in cooperation with the teachers, will participate in teaching subjects related to health and well-being.
+The teaching can include talks about Health and Health Promotion issues such as: The Body and its Development, Nutrition and Exercise, Puberty, Sexuality and Smoking.
 These classes are intended to equip your children with the best knowledge-based tools to facilitate their understanding and handling of these matters.

-Every student must have a complete and up-to-date medical record form in our database (Veracross).
-Parents can update this information at any time throughout the year.
+Every student must have a complete and up-to-date medical record form in our online database (Veracross).
+Parents can update this information online at any time throughout the year.